ASU-Bioinformatics/project-scripts/Project_Scripts/Molehin_8424037/workflow.md

   -s "deseq2 edger noiseq"
 ```

-The next step is to merge the results into a summary output of the three tools, and create some Venn diagrams to visualize the overlap in DEG calls - basically the following command run for both comparison groups and with cutoffs of both 0 and 1.
+The next step is to merge the results into a summary output of the three tools, and create some Venn diagrams to visualize the overlap in DEG calls - basically the following command run for both comparison groups.
+I chose to run merging without a log2 fold change cutoff, but the csv files can be manually filtered if only genes with a higher log2 fold change in expression are of interest.

 ```
 source activate /data/biocore/programs/mamba-envs/biocore-rna